 If you're looking for real-world inspiration, we've rounded up seven product development examples from companies across different industries.
 Learn how they deliver superior value to customers, innovate, and boost growth while keeping the customer at the center of their new product development process.

+Our first product development example is a big one.
 Founded in 1998 by Sergey Brin and Larry Page, Google began as an online search company, but it now offers hundreds of products and services, such as Gmail, YouTube, the Android operating system, Chrome web browser, and more.
 Google’s broad product portfolio makes it one of the world-leading companies in the high-tech marketplace.
 To maintain its competitive advantage, the company is constantly innovating.
 But how do they develop all these successful products?

 Bet on technical insights that help solve a big problem in a novel way, optimize for scale, not for revenue, and let great products grow the market for everyone.